sf-wdi-gaia/more-css-mockups/readme.md

 #### Deliverable

 - When you're finished, push your code to your fork of this repo and submit a pull request (PR).
-- DO NOT use the solution code for source code.
-We wil know.
-You may use it for ideas if you get stuck.
+- DO NOT use the solution code as your own, but do compare your solution to it after you give your best effort.
-- STRETCH: Really good at CSS?
-Take screen shots of a more complex site and blow our minds.

 ### Additional Resources